fair-software/howfairis/README.rst

       registry: true  # It is good practice to add an explanation
                       # of why you chose to set the state manually

-The manual override will be reflected in tthe output, as follows:
+The manual override will be reflected in the output, as follows:

 .. code:: shell